 Column 1 Column 2 Column 3 Column 4 Altitude at which aircraft is operating Capability of aircraft to descend (where relevant) Persons for whom oxygen is to be provided Period of supply of oxygen (1) Above flight level 100 In addition to any passenger for whom oxygen is provided as specified below, all the crew members.
-30 minutes or the period specified at Condition A, whichever is the greater.
-(2) Above flight level 100 but not above flight level 300 Aircraft is flying at or below flight level 150 Aircraft is capable of descending and continuing to destination as specified at Condition X Aircraft is flying above flight level 150 and is not capable of descending and continuing to destination or below flight - of descending and continuing to destination as specified at above flight level 150 and is not capable of descending and All passengers.
+30 minutes or the period specified at Condition A, whichever is the greater. level 100 but not above flight level 300 Aircraft is flying at or below flight level 150 10% of the passengers.
+30 minutes or the period specified at Condition A, Aircraft is capable of descending and continuing to destination as specified at Condition X whichever is the greater.
+Aircraft is flying above flight level 150 and is not capable of descending and continuing to destination All passengers.
 10 minutes or the period specified at Condition B, whichever is the greater.
 10% of the passengers.
 30 minutes or the period specified at Condition C, whichever is the greater.
 (3) Above flight level 300 but not above flight level 350 Aircraft is capable of descending and continuing to destination as specified at Condition Y 15% of the passengers.
 30 minutes or the period specified at Condition A, whichever is the greater.
 Aircraft is not capable of descending and continuing to All passengers.
 10 minutes or the period specified at Condition B, whichever is the greater.